getalp/genderednews/README.md

 ## Improvements

-Here will be the listed the improvements that could be added to this project.
+- The Quotation Extraction model of this project will soon be replaced from a rule-based system to a ML model!

 ## Data